 Good till cancellation (GTC) order: This order can be placed when an investor is willing to buy/sell the shares at a specific price and the order remains active till it is executed or canceled.

 Day order: This order can be placed when an investor is willing to buy/sell shares on a particular day and the order gets automatically canceled if not fulfilled on that day.

 Volatility: It means how fast a stock price moves up or down.
-A lower volatility means that the share’s value does not fluctuate dramatically.
+More volatile assets are considered riskier than less volatile assets because the price is expected to be less predictable and may fluctuate dramatically.

 Liquidity: Liquidity means how easily you can buy/sell a share without affecting the share price.
 A highly liquid share means that it can easily be bought or sold.
 A low liquid stock means that the buyers/sellers are hard to find.

 Short selling: It is a practice where the trader sells share first (which he doesn’t even own at that time) and hope that the price of that share starts falling.
 He will make a profit by buying back those shares at a lower price.
 Overall, both selling and buying are done here, however, it’s sequence is opposite to the regular transactions to get the profit of the falling share prices.